QZGao/QuickEditExt-Citations/README.md

 ## Usage

-To use Select-a-lot on one of the supported wikis, or install it on all wikis:
+To use QuickEditExt-Citations on one of the supported wikis, or install it on all wikis:

 - For one wiki: Add the following line to your common.js page on that wiki ( e.g. [English Wikipedia common.js](https://en.wikipedia.org/wiki/Special:MyPage/common.js)).